juliwhite/cse212/welcome.md

 ![Big O Notation](images/bigOnotation.png)

-## A programer can create their own data structure, for example, Stack,
-## Queue, Tree, Linked List, Graph, and Hash Map.
-## We will cover three different data structures in this tutorial:
+## A programer can create their own data structure, for example, Stack, Queue, Tree, Linked List,Graph, and Hash Map.
+We will cover three different data structures in this tutorial:

 * ### [Stack](1_stack.md)
 * ### [Linked List](2_linkedlist.md)